getdirty75/asymetrics/src/articles/asymetrics-mixtape-10-earl-gateshead-hopeful-village.md

 World renowned graffiti artist **Banksy** asks Earl to D.J at the first three exhibitions of his work.
 Earl Gateshead is the only dj Banksy has worked with up to date !

-With such a distinguished career and fantastic attitude, Earl has become a figurehead in the UK Reggae scene, and has played in many important clubs, festivals & events through out the world…
+With such a distinguished career and fantastic attitude, Earl has become a figurehead in the UK Reggae scene, and has played in many important clubs, festivals & events throughout the world…

 ### **Find Out more about Earl: [Facebook](https://www.facebook.com/EarlGateshead/) / [Soundcloud](https://soundcloud.com/earlgateshead) / [IG](https://www.instagram.com/earlgateshead/?hl=en)**